Anthony Reid: Touring Cars

+Reid has also participated in the Goodwood Festival of Speed, setting the fastest time of the shootout in 2007 and 2012.

 Reid returned to the BTCC for the final three rounds of the 2009 season for WSR, entered under the Team RAC banner.
 He was entered in a third car alongside regular drivers Turkington and Stephen Jelley in an attempt to bolster Turkington's championship chances.

 Reid drove a Chevron GR8 at racing events in the British GT Championship and also Britcar MSA British Endurance championship in 2012 and 2013.

-Since 2016 Anthony has competed in the FunCup UK Championship with Iron Maiden sponsored Team Trooper.
+Since 2016, Reid has competed in the FunCup UK Championship with Iron Maiden sponsored Team Trooper.

 Top Gear appearances

-He had appeared in Top Gear series 10 episode 6 driving a nimble Toyota motorhome.
+Reid had appeared in Top Gear series 10 episode 6 driving a nimble Toyota motorhome.

-In series 12 episode 5 he raced a single tier bus against other touring car drivers.
+In series 12 episode 5, he raced a single tier bus against other touring car drivers.
 He won both races.

 Reid was involved in an attempt to speed up airport transport on Top Gear, driving a catering truck against other various Touring Car colleagues.
 The race culminated with Reid being the only racing driver left against Hammond, however the vehicle became unbalanced (after Reid ejected his crockery to lose some weight).
 The truck listed to one side and eventually fell over, allowing Hammond to win.

-He appeared again in Series 20, Episode 2 when he drove a Lincoln Town Car stretch limousine in a taxi race.
+Reid appeared again in Series 20, Episode 2 when he drove a Lincoln Town Car stretch limousine in a taxi race.
 The race ended with the limousine being split in half.